HackRU/js-lcs-client/README.md

 - Implement more endpoints
 - Add doc comments to methods and classes
 - Auto publish to NPM
-- Docs should be published to github pages.
 - Add tests